martaluc/DrugMerge/README.md

 This repository includes:

-• 1-input_files directory which contains the differentially expressed genes (in 'DEGs' folder) and the active subnetworks for each disease and for each active subnetwork identification algorithms such as Core&Peel, ModuleDiscoverer (MD), Degas, ClustEx, and KeyPathwayMiner (KPM).
+• 1-input_files directory which contains the differentially expressed genes (in 'DEGs' folder) and the active subnetworks for each disease and for each active subnetwork identification algorithm such as Core&Peel, ModuleDiscoverer (MD), Degas, ClustEx, and KeyPathwayMiner (KPM).

 • 2-script contains one R script for each disease.